mwong770/Sequelized-Degree-Planner/README.md

 ## <a name="mysql-configuration"></a> :bar_chart: MySQL Configuration

-* Create a file called config.json and enter the following code:
+* Create a folder called config with a file called config.json
+* Enter the following code in the config.json file:

 ![screenshot of configuration file](/screenshots/config_json.png)